bluegreen-labs/ecmwfr/README.md

 # If you have stored your user login information
 # in the keyring by calling cds_set_key you can
 # call:
-file <- cds_request(user     = "1234",   # user ID (for authentification)
+file <- wf_request(user     = "1234",   # user ID (for authentification)
-                    request  = request,  # the request
-                    transfer = TRUE,     # download the file path     = ".")      # store data in current working directory

-# If you have created a .cdsapirc file in your local
-# home directory you can also tell cds_request to use
-# the file by setting user = NULL:
-file <- cds_request(user     = NULL,     # use ~/.cdsapirc
                    request  = request,  # the request
                    transfer = TRUE,     # download the file path     = ".")      # store data in current working directory

 ```

 The CDS services are quite fast, however, if you request a lot of variables,
 multiple levels, and data over several years these requests might take quite a
 while!  **Note**: If you need to download larger amounts of data it is
 suggested to split the downloads, e.g., download the data in junks (e.g.,
 month-by-month, or year-by-year).
 A progress indicator will keep you informed
 on the status of your request.
 Keep in mind that all data downloaded will be
 buffered in memory limiting the downloads to ~6GB on low end systems.

 ## Acknowledgements